kraashen/kraashen.github.io/content/posts/2017-12-31-thoughts-from-reading-the-clean-code.md

 draft: false
 ---

 The Clean Code is a book written by Robert Martin.
 It goes through sets of principles, patterns, examples, case studies, and discussion on what is clean code and how to write it.
 I received a recommendation from a colleague about the author so I decided to dive in to his book series.
 At the moment it consists of Clean Code, Clean Coder, and Clean Architecture.
-Right now I've read the first two, of which Clean Code already twice.
+Right now I've read the first two, of which Clean Code has been tempted me to read it already twice.

 The book presented plenty of thoughts that I personally would like to learn to apply in my daily work, and I thought about going through couple of core thoughts that it left behind.
 I'm not going to focus on all the concepts presented in the book, but to take a quick look of all the principles presented.